bitnami/charts/_docs/authoring-helm-charts.md

 Templates are manifests files with sprig functions that are evaluated during the compilation.
 The first line of a template should specify the command that should be executed to compile the template.

 ```
-#helm:generate helm tpl -d tpl/values.toml -o manifests/foo-rc.yaml $HELM_GENERATE_FILE
+#helm:generate helmc tpl -d tpl/values.toml -o manifests/foo-rc.yaml $HELM_GENERATE_FILE
 ```

-This instructs `helm generate` to execute the listed command where the compiled output will be generated in the `manifests/` directory. `-d` specifies the file containing values to substitute into the template.
+This instructs `helmc generate` to execute the listed command where the compiled output will be generated in the `manifests/` directory. `-d` specifies the file containing values to substitute into the template.

 The following snippet demostrates the substitution of a value specified in `tpl/values.toml`.